 Switching energy tariffs:

 Internet price comparison sites help you to find the best deal for your energy by comparing the energy tariffs from many different suppliers at once.
 Residents have reported average savings over £230 a year.
 The Ofgem Confidence Code is a Code of Practice that governs independent energy price comparison sites.
 This code insists that its members follow key principles for how they operate their service.
 The sites covered by the Confidence Code act independently of suppliers and therefore produce unbiased results.
 All of the comparison sites are free to use and give detailed information on each tariff produced in the search.
 Many services operate freephone telephone services to help if you are not sure where to start.

 Help with energy arrears:

-Citizens Advice Bureau (CAB) – The Citizens Advice Bureau provide free advice on budgeting, debt and benefit issues.
+Citizens Advice provide free advice on budgeting, debt and benefit issues.
 This link provides details for local offices in Leicestershire.
 They can help residents apply for support in clearing debts and setting up repayment plans.